chriskrycho/v4.chriskrycho.com/2014/next-gen-vcs.txt

 managed to foster the sorts of community that GitHub has.
 The result has been wide adoption of Git, and a degree of Stockholm Syndrome among developers who have adopted it and concluded that the way Git works is the way a distributed version control system *should* work.
-(It is not.)

-But Git (and, though to a slightly lesser extent because of their saner branching models) is complicated to use and in need of tools for managing its complexity.
+It is not.
+Git is complicated to use and in need of tools for managing its complexity; the same is true of Hg and Bazaar, though perhaps to a slightly lesser extent because of their saner branching models.
 This is what has given rise to the [plethora][git flow] of [different][github flow] formal [workflows][gitlab flow] representing various attempts to manage that complexity (which have been [applied][hg flow] to other systems [as well][hg flow intro]).
-Managing branching, linking that workflow to issues, and supplying associated documentation for projects have also cropped up as closely associated tasks---thus the popularity of GitHub issues and Bitbucket wikis, not to mention [Fossil's][fossil] integration of both into the DVCS tool itself.
+Managing branching, linking that workflow to issues, and supplying associated documentation for projects have also cropped up as closely associated tasks--- thus the popularity of GitHub issues and Bitbucket wikis, not to mention [Fossil's][fossil] integration of both into the DVCS tool itself.
 None of the tools handle differences between file systems very elegantly (and indeed, it took *years* for Git even to be useable on Windows).
 All of them especially struggle to manage symlinks and executable flags.

 So there is an enormous opportunity for the *next* generation of tools.
 Git, Hg, and so on are huge steps forward for developers from CVS, Visual SourceSafe, or